 I was born and raised in the San Francisco Bay Area.
 My father and mother immigrated to the U.S. in the 1970s without any other extended family members.
 My father is from Perú, and mother is from England.
 I earned my B.A. at the University of California, San Diego with a major in Political Science.
 I earned my Ph.D from Cornell in the Government Department under the supervision of Professor Michael Jones-Correa.
 During my dissertation fieldwork I lived in Washington, DC for 15 months between 2006 and 2007 to conduct interviews on Capitol Hill and archival research at the Library of Congress.
-I live with my husband, Geoff Wallace, and two elementary school-aged children in Seattle.
+I live with my husband, Geoff Wallace, and two tween children in Seattle.
 In my free time, I enjoy spending time with my family, listening to music, cooking, hiking, traveling, and exploring the PNW.